unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 ![png](/images/Image_Analysis_Part_2/output_21_1.png)

-Now, let's see using **Median filter** to see what sort of effect it can make on image.
+Now, let's see using a **Median filter** to see what sort of effect it can make on the image.

 ```python